yiwang62/dfttk/docs/source/elastic constant.rst

      qlaunch singleshot

-- Recheck the workflow and make the sure state changing to "state": "RUNNING
+- Recheck the workflow and make the sure state changing to "state": "RUNNING"

 .. code-block:: bash

      lpad get_wflows

 - Check the elastic constant result on MongoDB database